NazeefAhmad/1Fi-Otp/README.md

    - **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
    - **Configure Firebase for Android and iOS**:
-     - Follow the [Firebase setup instructions](https://firebase.google.com/docs/flutter/setup) for Android and iOS.
+     - Follow the [Firebase setup instructions](https://firebase.google.com/docs/flutter/setup) for both Android and iOS.
      - For Android, download `google-services.json` and place it in the `android/app/` directory.
      - For iOS, download `GoogleService-Info.plist` and place it in the `ios/Runner/` directory.
    - **Set Up Firestore Database**: Configure Firestore in the Firebase Console to manage user data and authentication states.